hhvu0102/unix_basic/README.md

 - If you are in Putty: `Right click`

 ### How to copy from terminal to other program:
-- If you are in MACS terminal: #todo
+- If you are in MACS terminal: highlight the text and then hit `Command + C`.
 - If you are in Putty: highlight the phrase to copy.

 # Basic essential programs